mehargiri/Concept-Aircraft-Calculation/README.md

 ### What I learned

-I learned about the caculations involved in designing an aircraft as well as the capabilities of MATLAB to perform math calculations and plot data easily.
+I learned about the calculations involved in designing an aircraft as well as the capabilities of MATLAB to perform math calculations and plot data easily.